Narzgul/Embox/README.md

 ### **Controls:**

-`c` Create a menu to create objects
+- `c` Open a menu to create objects

-`l` Opens the object list.
-If you click on an object, you can move it.
+- `l` Open the object list.
+You can move objects by clicking on them

-`q` Quit the application
+- `q` Quit the application

 *Written by two 9th graders*